DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-Eviction (referred to as "forcible entry and detainer" or "FED" for short) is a judicial process by which an owner recovers possession of real property and, if appropriate, a judgment for unpaid rent, attorney’s fees (if any), and court costs against a tenant or occupant.
+Eviction (generally referred to as "forcible entry and detainer" or "FED" for short) is a judicial process by which an owner recovers possession of real property and, if appropriate, a judgment for unpaid rent, attorney’s fees (if any), and court costs against a defaulting tenant or occupant.
 Evictions are conducted in justice courts which are located in various neighborhood precincts around Texas counties.
-Justice courts have original jurisdiction over possession of real property and authority to decide cases involving damages up to $10,000.
+Justice courts have original jurisdiction in eviction cases.
+(Tex.
+R. Civ.
+P. 510.3(b) and Tex.
+Prop.
+Code § 24.004) and may award damages up to $10,000.

 The landlord’s objective is usually to gain a writ of possession and a judgment.
 However, because collecting judgments against residential tenants can be quite difficult in Texas (there is an extensive list of assets that are exempt from execution) the residential landlord may occasionally choose to be content with a judgment for possession only.